SpectraLogic/python-can/doc/api.rst

 The Notifier object is used as a message distributor for a bus.

-.. autoclass:: can.Notifier
+.. autoclass:: pycan.Notifier
     :members:

 Errors
 ------

-.. autoclass:: can.CanError
+.. autoclass:: pycan.CanError